 I am lucky to work to improve patients’ lives by processing data used in clinical trials, trials that lead to medicines and therapies.
 Walking into a drug store, I see all kinds of drugs that benefit patients, some that I have been lucky enough to work on.

 Being a clinical programmer places me several chain links in the clinical trial process away from any patient, but I know that some therapeutics I have worked on help HIV, liver disease, and transplant patients.
-I’ve even worked with a brilliant team on a potential treatment for Covid-19.
+I’ve even worked with a brilliant team on a treatment for Covid-19 which is now the standard of care.